YellowMinionPlannet/Notes/Book_Inside_MSBuild_Engine/Book_Inside_MSBuild_Engine.md

 ### Dynamic Properties

 Dynamic Properties are evaluated when execute the target, but not at the time before targets execution.
-It can override the Command-line properties.
+It can override the Command-line properties and static property.
 ```xml
 <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003" ToolsVersion="4.0">
     <Target Name="PrintReservedProperties">